devopness/devopness/docs/users/credentials/add-gcp-credential.md

     - Select `Create new key` option
     - Pick `JSON` key type
     - Click `CREATE`
-1. A JSON file containing your service account credentials will be downloaded, copy it's content to your clipboard
+1. A JSON file containing your service account credentials will be downloaded, copy its content to your clipboard
 1. To add the copied credentials to Devopness see {% mentionPost "/docs/users/credentials/add-credential" %}